 Screen size

-A massive screen has long been the main reason anyone would pick a projector over a television.
-A projector also offers you the option of a variable screen size, depending on how far away you place the projector from the wall.
 With a short-throw projector you can get a screen up to 90” wide by placing the projector just five feet away from the screen—an easy thing to accomplish in most normal-sized living rooms—and that’s not even your limit.
-The further away you place the projector, the bigger the screen you’ll get. >>> Find Great Projector Deals on Amazon
+The further away you place the projector, the bigger the screen you’ll get (>>> Find Great Projector Deals on Amazon).

 While TV screens are getting larger and larger, those are solid objects—and the size is something you’ll have to contend with.
 Wall-mounting TVs of that size is much trickier because of their weight, and moving them can be a huge hassle.
 With a projector, you get that extra screen width in the same compact package.

-The main people who will be excited about this ultra-large screen option are split-screen multi-player gamers (>>>Check our list of best projectors for simulator games).
+The main people who will be excited about this ultra-large screen option are split-screen multi-player gamers (>>> Check our list of best projectors for simulator games).
 When you split a smaller TV screen into four sections, it severely limits the visibility for each player.
-With a projector, each player gets their own quadrant the size of a standard TV screen, so everyone doesn’t have to cram themselves up close to the TV just to see their character.

-Screen size winner: projectors
+Screen size winner: Projectors

 Screen resolution